cenzikre/kaggle-cmi-modeling/README.md

 ## Future Directions

-- Ensembling TOF + IMU features with thermal and other sensor fusion
+- Optimize IMU-only model with attention based on pooling
-- Experimenting with transformer encoders across time
-- Data augmentation and semi-supervised learning to boost fine-grained classification
+- Experimenting with transformer encoders across time and addition methods to boost fine-grained classification

 ---